 Adding animation worked because it can quickly grab the reader’s attention, mostly skimming the content they read online.
 Moreover, energy can also demonstrate things that words and images usually struggle with.
 In the case of Dell, it’s how to relay the message of how easy their XPS 12 Ultrabook can switch between tablet and laptop.

-4 Things to Avoid When Putting GIF in Your Email
+4 Things to Avoid When Putting GIFs in Your Email

 An animated GIF can help you emphasize your message and personalize your communications.
 But when misused, it can reduce our click-through and conversion rates.
 Below are the things to avoid when adding GIFs to your email.